 Yes, it is possible to overdose on prescription opioids.
 These drugs are prescribed with strict dosing parameters for a reason.
-When people abuse painkillers, they often take far more than the recommended amount and approach lethal doses much faster than intended (especially if used in combination with other opioids, sedatives, or alcohol).
-Again, because these drugs are depressants, overdose can result in slowed or even stopped breathing and death.
+When people misuse painkillers, they can easily exceed safe, recommended amounts and approach lethal doses (especially if used in combination with other opioids, sedatives, or alcohol).
+Again, because these drugs are respiratory depressants, overdose can result in slowed or even stopped breathing and death.4

-Prescription opioids and heroin are extremely similar in chemical structure as well as their effects on the mind and body.
-Its perhaps unsurprising then that research has revealed a connection between prescription painkiller abuse and heroin use.
+Prescription opioids and heroin are both opioid agonist substances; they share chemical structural similarities and, at certain doses, elicit nearly identical pharmacologic effects.
+Its perhaps unsurprising then that research has revealed a connection between prescription painkiller abuse and heroin use.4

 People who abuse opioid painkillers will sometimes transition to using heroin due to its cheaper price and accessibility.
-In fact, one study found that prescription opioid users were 19 times more likely to initiate heroin use than those who hadn’t abused painkillers, while 80% of new heroin users had abused prescription opioids prior to using heroin.
+In fact, one study found that 80% of new heroin users had abused prescription opioids prior to using heroin.4

 - Muscle aches.